CiprianStefan/CiprianStefan/README.md

 -->

-## 👨‍🎓 Computer Science Student at University of Bucharest on Software Engineering Phd ##
+## 👨‍🎓 Computer Science Student at University of Bucharest on Software Engineering Master ##

 ## 🎮 Game Development Enthusiast ##